priyankamathur004-creator/Python-project-1/README.md

  Project Overview

-This project focuses on predicting house prices using machine learning techniques and data analysis.
+This project focuses on analysing house prices using machine learning techniques and data analysis.
 By analyzing property features such as physical condition, location, and construction details, the model helps developers, agents, and buyers make better decisions.

 The workflow includes: